-Pending HUD approval, the Monarch School Project and partner to offer affordable housing solutions to families with school-aged children attending Monarch School.
+The Monarch School Project and partner to offer affordable housing solutions to families with schoolaged children attending Monarch School.
 SDHC provides a monthly housing subsidy while families engage in supportive services activities as a condition of program participation.
 Parents must engage in work-readiness services through services offered by Monarch and the Achievement Academy while contributing to the children's academic development and progress.
 Family contributions may include maintaining acceptable levels of attendance and continued engagement in the family's service plan.